 Vasomotor symptoms can affect 60%-80% of women during this transitional time.1 Understanding what’s causing these symptoms to occur, and learning how to treat them, may help you deal with their intensity, and get you back to feeling more like yourself again.

-What are the Vasomotor Symptoms of Menopause?
+What are Vasomotor Symptoms?

-Vasomotor symptoms result from the abrupt dilation or constriction of blood vessels.2 In addition to hot flashes and night sweats, these symptoms can include heart palpitations and changes in blood pressure.3 Women who have frequent hot flashes during menopause may be more likely to experience hypertension, as well.4 Problems with insomnia, and heightened feelings of anxiety, can also occur.5
+VMS result from the abrupt dilation or constriction of blood vessels.2 In addition to hot flashes and night sweats, these symptoms can include heart palpitations and changes in blood pressure.3 Women who have frequent hot flashes during menopause may be more likely to experience hypertension, as well.4 Problems with insomnia, and heightened feelings of anxiety, can also occur.5

 Vasomotor symptoms tend to range in intensity and duration.
-Recent data indicates that severe or frequent VMS experienced during menopause may last for up to 7-9 years, however milder symptoms may persist for an even longer period of time.6 Some women do also report having hot flashes and night sweats for shorter durations – less than 5 years.7 It’s important to note that your age when you enter perimenopause, which is the transitional period leading up to menopause, seems to play a role in how long your vasomotor symptoms may last.8
+Recent data indicates that severe or frequent VMS experienced during menopause may last for up to 7-9 years, however, milder symptoms may persist for an even longer period of time.6 Some women do also report having hot flashes and night sweats for shorter durations – less than 5 years.7 It’s important to note that your age when you enter perimenopause, which is the transitional period leading up to menopause, seems to play a role in how long your vasomotor symptoms may last.8

-What Causes Vasomotor Symptoms in Menopause?
+What Causes Vasomotor Symptoms of Menopause?

 As common as these symptoms are, their underlying physiological causes are not completely understood.9 Declining reproductive hormone levels, more specifically estrogen and progesterone, are thought to play a strong role.